jaclu/spd/README.md

 configs/ is in .gitignore, and if it exists it is never touched.
 So any changes there will never be meddled with if the repo is updated.

+Configs are expected to by yaml files, and referencing other settings is valid

+SPF_FOO: "{{ SPD_BAR }}"

+a config file is read using `parse_yaml_config_file config.yml` This pre-parses the yml file creating variables of each entry, but no expansion. if the same name is found in a later config file, the previous state of the variable is simply replaced.

+Before using a config var `expand_yaml_config_var variable` should be done, this expands the variable it it contains a `{{ FOO }}` block, depending on the current variables defined via prior calls to `parse_yaml_config_file`

+OK this is a two step procedure, but offers yaml handling without any dependencies.

+### Basic config

+At task initializsation the following configs are read

+- configs/defaults.yml

+Then depending on detected File System, one of:

+- `configs/file_systems/alpine.yml`
+- `configs/file_systems/debian.yml`
+- `configs/file_systems/devuan.yml`

+Next depending on Platform, one of:

+- `configs/platform/ish.yml`
+  Special case if kernel is iSH-AOK an additional platform config is read, to allow for iSH-AOK specific overrides
+  - `configs/platform/ish_aok.yml`

+- `configs/platform/linux.yml`
+- `configs/platform/macos.yml` Essentially only to set `SPD_ABORT: 2` to prevent
+  accidental running of any code there.

+Then based on hostname-s (lowercased) `configs/hostname/[lowercased hostname].yml

+Finally the global user overrides are read `configs/overrides.yml`

+Tasks needing additinoal configs, or perhaps needing to override a general config, like `tasks/service/service-runbg.sh` are recommended to first read `configs/task/service_runbg.yml`, then reread `configs/overrides.yml` to ensure user overrides are always honored.

 ### File selection

 Not providing a selection when a folder of files, like a recommended content for